 Fly Fishing the Land of the Giants

-Surrounded by breathtaking scenery, anglers can cast their lines against the backdrop of towering cliffs, rolling hills, and expansive open skies.
-Rainbow and Brown trout measuring up to 24″ are not uncommon.
+Surrounded by breathtaking scenery, anglers can cast their lines against a backdrop of towering cliffs, rolling hills, and expansive open skies.
+Rainbow and brown trout measuring up to 24 inches are not uncommon.
 These massive fish are a true testament to the health and vibrancy of the fishery.
-In my personal experience, most fish over 24″ are caught on the lower reaches of the river.
-These trophy fish like the slower areas of the river where they don’t have to expend unnecessary energy.
+In my experience, most trout over 24 inches are caught in the lower reaches of the river, where the currents are slow to moderate.
+These trophy fish thrive in the slower sections of the river, where they don’t have to expend unnecessary energy.

 Best Time to Fish the Land of the Giants